-All, to help safeguard the assets and interests of the shareholders, giving support to the Group by issuing recommendations on value and following up their appropriate implementation which favours obtaining the strategic goals and improving the control environment.
+All, to help safeguard the assets, giving support to the Group by issuing recommendations on value and following up their appropriate implementation which favours obtaining the strategic goals and improving the control environment.

-VidaCaixa's Internal Audits has the responsibility of the function over the activities and businesses developed by the VidaCaixa Group, including the activities sub-contracted to third parties.
+VidaCaixa's Internal Audits has the responsibility of the function over all the activities and businesses developed by the VidaCaixa Group, the companies over which it has effective control, including the activities sub-contracted to third parties.
 All these activities are carried out in a coordinated way between the VidaCaixa's Internal Audit team and CaixaBank's.